 When is Bumblebee coming out?

-Bumblebee will be out for Christmas, with a release on 21 December 2018 in the US, and a little later on 26 December 2018 (i.e. Boxing Day) in the UK.
+Bumblebee released just in time for Christmas on 21 December 2018 in the US, and a little later on 26 December 2018 (i.e. Boxing Day) in the UK.
 In the US that puts it directly up against DC's Aquaman solo film (there's a bigger gap in the UK, where Aquaman comes out a week earlier).

 Watch the trailer